-Oversight of Botswana's downstream oil sector, including management of Botswana's price structure is the responsibility of the Ministry of Minerals, Energy and Water Resources
+Oversight of Botswana's downstream oil sector, including management of Botswana's price structure is the responsibility of the Ministry of Minerals, Energy and Water Resources (MMEWR).

-(MMEWR).

-Botswana's institutional and regulatory features, set out in Table A13.1, are unlikely to contribute to price inefficiencies.
+Botswana's institutional and regulatory features, set out in Table A13.1, are unlikely contribute to price to inefficiencies.
 Either the country coordinates with South Africa or it should have sufficient resources to manage on its own.
 However, the amount of information available to the public, or on the internet is very poor.
 Reportedly, Botswana is considering establishing an energy regulator.
-For a sector as small as Botswana's this is likely unnecessary but it might help with more data publication.
+For a sector as small as Botswana's this is likely unnecessary but it might help more data publication.

-, , , , , , , , , , , , , , , , , , ,

-Table A13.1: Salient Regulatory Fea tures of Botswana
+Table A13.1: Salient Regulatory Features of Botswana

 End-user pricing basis Controlled

 If controlled, price changes are : Automatic, quarterly

 Primary governing legislation Unknown

 Economic regulator Not yet; MMEWR

 Effectiveness / "resources" Relatively High

 Primary governing legislation n.a.

 Price management / monitoring Co-ordinate with RSA

 Economic operator licensing criteria Doubtful

 Fair trading Unknown

 Contingency stocks sub-contracts out

 Technical oversight MMEWR

 Effectiveness / "resources" Relatively High

 Primary governing legislation Unknown

 Infrastructure & operating standards Co-ordinate with RSA

 Product qualities Same as RSA

 Subjective assessment of enforcement No assessment

-Source:Consultant interviews and corresp. with Dept of Energy Affairs, MMEWR
+Source:Consultant interviews and corresp. with Dept. late, 2008.
+Source:Consultant interviews and corresp. with Dept. of Energy Affairs, MMEWR

-late, 2008. ,